-velled meanings
+veled meanings

 As a civilised nation, Nemedian citizens guild their words in honeyed phrases, veiling their meanings to preserve a sense of respectability and etiquette.
 Those who do not conform to conservative Nemedians' sense of good manners are disliked and may be treated with varying levels of hostility (dependent perhaps on the Charisma of the offending party and the importance of the offended party).
 People who ask questions too directly are not likely to find the answers they seek.
-The challenge in Nemedia is to properly present oneself, to show that co-operation is returned in kind yet each citizen knows his place on that complex schedule of servants and masters, duties and privileges.
+The challenge in Nemedia is to properly present oneself, to show that co-operation is returned in kind yet servants and masters, duties and privileges.
 Citizens are constantly, although largely subconsciously, aware of rank and station.
 Artisans, for example, are beneath the wealthy are on the highest tiers of society.
 Noble status is required for most offices of state.
 Only those of noble lineage may serve on the Courts of Justice.